edmundhung/conform/docs/api/zod/parseWithZod.md

 ### Default values

-Conform already preprocesses empty values to `undefined`.
-Add `.transform()` to your schema to define a default value that will be returned instead.
+Conform will always strip empty values to `undefined`.
+If you need a default value, please use `.transform()` to define a fallback value that will be returned instead.

-Zod will return the default value if the input is `undefined` after preprocessing.
-This also has the effect of changing the schema return type.

 ```tsx
 const schema = z.object({